dlmiles/tt05-i2c-bert/README.md

  * Verilator / Cocotb coverage testing and report
  * Online browser of VCD outputs (using Surfer viewer)

+(https://dlmiles.github.io/tt05-i2c-bert/asciidoc/)[Full Project Documentation and User Manual]

 ## I2C Peripheral

  * 8-bit ALU write with accumulator (AND, OR, XOR, ADD) on the end of I2C.
- * 8-bit ALU read with accumulator (repeat, ROL, INVERT, ADD1) on the end of I2C.
+ * 8-bit ALU read with accumulator (repeat) on the end of I2C.
+ * 8-bit RECV read with accumulator (ADD1)

  * Send fixed size commands.
  * Received (generate) read response data.

  * Supports Open-Drain (default) and Push Pull line modes.

- * Supports SCL origin mode (RegNext, MAJ3, 3DFF-synchronizer, ANDNOR3-unanimous)
+ * Supports SCL/SDA origin mode (RegNext, MAJ3, 3DFF-synchronizer, ANDNOR3-unanimous,
+   5DFF-synchronizer, MAJ5, DIRECT/RAW, ANDNOR5-unanimous)
    These represent methods of line noise immunity for serial communications

  * Supports fixed divisor mode for sample tick 1:1, 1:2, 1:4, 1:8 with master clock.

+ * Supports a wide range of master CLK frequencies, I2C communication should be possible down to 1:3, as an example of expectations at 10MHz clock fast-mode I2C 400Kbps is possible at 1:25.
+Ideally with more working on hardware design time 1:2 should be possible.

  * ACK generator
  * NACK generator